moldyn/dcTMD/README.md

 This package will be published soon:

-> V. Tänzel, M. Jäger, D. Nagel, and S. Wolf,
+> M. Jäger, V. Tänzel, D. Nagel, and S. Wolf,
 > *Dissipation Corrected Targeted Molecular Dynamics*,
-> in preparation 2023
+> in preparation 2025

 We kindly ask you to cite these articles in case you use this software package for published works.